soundpress/RulesOfNYC/docs/c22/index.rst

       103.13.6: Inmates are not authorized to possess any drug that by prescription, or by medical order, must be ingested in view of Department and/or medical staff.

-      103.13.7: Inmates shall not possess more than one Department-issued razor.

-      103.14: Inmates shall not make, possess, sell, exchange, use or display any item that identifies the inmate as a member or associate of a Security Risk Group or of a gang.
+      103.14: Inmates shall not make, possess, sell, exchange, use or display any item that identifies the inmate as a member or associate of a Security Risk Group.
 Articles of religious significance that are Security Risk Group identifiers shall only be considered contraband if they are displayed.
 Incidental or inadvertent exposure of the item (for example, while showering, saying the rosary or other religious observance, dressing or undressing or sleeping) shall not be considered "display" under this rule.

-      103.15: An inmate is guilty of the offense of Possession of Contraband Grade II when such inmate possesses money not in excess of twenty (20) dollars, or checks or credit cards.
+      103.15: An inmate is guilty of the offense of Possession of Contraband Grade II when such inmate possesses money having a value of up to and including twenty (20) dollars, in the form of cash or checks.
 Money confiscated as contraband will be deposited in the City's treasury and will not be returned to the inmate.

       Grade III: